LowLifeArcade/Dreamfields/NOTES.md

 ## TODO
   Make newspaper section have a new picture in the background everyday.
 The newspaper starts off covering the image mostly.
 You can scroll down to see the whole image, but the newspaper is the primary focus.

+  SIDEBAR:
+  Make more like discord
+  add hover tool tip that tells you the project name

 arn:aws:iam::191648458087:user/Kevin